Skip to Main Content Jump to Main Content Skip to Search Jump to Search

 Golden West Cafe has a takeout window for easy meals on the go.

-For a more hearty alternative, Land of Kush serves up an award-winning menu of vegan soul food.
+Land of Kush serves up an award-winning menu of vegan soul food.
 The restaurant, which has become a favorite for local and visiting celebrities, features vegan versions of classic soul food dishes like fritters, BBQ, baked mac and cheese and cornbread.
 Greenhouse Juice is known for juicy vegan burgers and a fantastic variety of fresh-squeezed juices and smoothies.
 For a late-night option, Golden West Cafe is a 20-year-old local institution serving its own take on traditional New Mexican specialties that includes plenty of vegan options.
 Locals rave about their vegan breakfast burrito and baked goods.
+Find more vegan restaurants in Baltimore.

 For a more exotic approach to dining, the aptly named Foraged takes a novel approach to farm-to-table.
 Chef Chris Amendola works with local farm partners and also forages Maryland woods to source new ingredients for his beautifully presented dishes.
 The menu changes daily, but examples include wild Maryland catfish, hominy cakes infused with dandelions and forest mushroom stews.